microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/meetingSpeaker.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Speaker of an online meeting that has registration enabled.
+Represents the speaker of an online meeting that has registration enabled.

 ## Properties